PhaserEditor2D/PhaserEditor2D-v3-docs/scene-editor/script-node-vs-user-component.rst

 These are some examples of modeling behaviors with user components:

 * An **AutoplayAnimation** user component that you can add to sprites.
 It has an **animationKey** property that is played automatically.
 Because you can play only one animation at a time in a sprite, it fits well in the one-to-one relationship constraint of user components.
-* A **BorderAnchor** component, with a **anchorTo** property with values like ``left``, ``top``, ``right``, ``bottom``.
-This component will auto re-position the object in a responsive scene.
+* A **BorderAnchor** component, with an **anchorTo** property with values like ``left``, ``top``, ``right``, ``bottom``.
+This component will auto-re-position the object in a responsive scene.
 Because an object has only one position, it fits in the one-to-one restriction of user components.
+* A **DurationConfig** component, with info about the duration of an animation.
+You can add it to a script node or a prefab, that performs an animation.
+It means you can use a user component for adding extra configuration to a certain action or object.

 **When to use a Script Node?**

 The script nodes are logical game objects and you can make prefabs of them.
 The prefabs system in the editor is powerful and you can express complex behaviors in a hierarchical relationship.
 Also, you can add script nodes not only to objects else to scenes too.
-However, it is very easy that you start abusing the use of script nodes and making large hierarchies of logical nodes.
+However, it is very easy you start abusing the use of script nodes and making large hierarchies of logical nodes.
 We think for now it isn't a good idea, but in the end, it is up to you.

 Some examples of modeling behaviors with script nodes: